 Given that there is a natural balance, we can take a look at nature with all the above.
 Where we see the most beautiful creations of flora and fauna.
 Realizing that, we can state that nature is capable of producing something harmonious on its own.
 Although millions of years of evolution have preceded it, the reality is that nature is a characteristic of creating something that has a certain beauty.

 By realizing all of the foregoing, the conclusion suggests that nature itself is the greatest source of creativity and includes all the systems that underlie harmony.
 That is how we humans are a product of it.
 For that reason, we must be able to acquire all the knowledge that nature has acquired over the years.
 I think that is possible by listening to your instinct and trusting your innate sense of acknowledging balance.
 You only need to refine that capacity, which you can only improve by doing.
 Create and watch your compositions afterwards or listen to them, hundreds or thousands of times if needed.
 Just until you have found something that makes you feel that it is in balance.
 By that way, you enter the path to natural balance, you carry it with you.
-An infinite source of inspiration and capability of creation.
+An infinite source of inspiration and capability of creating the most beautiful things beyond your imagination.